- Alternative ways to reach out to your leads

 - What else Linked Helper can be useful for?

-As you probably already know, not so long ago LinkedIn implemented a weekly invitation limit for all its users so now you're able to invite only about 200 profiles a week.
-So, if previously you could invite 200 contacts per day, 7 days a week, now you're allowed to do only 200 invites on Monday or Tuesday, for example, and then have to wait till the next week for the limit to be lifted.
+Several years ago LinkedIn implemented a weekly invitation limit for all its users so now you're able to invite only about 150 - 200 profiles a week.
+So, if previously you could invite 100 - 150 contacts per day, 7 days a week, now you're allowed to do only 200 invites on Monday or Tuesday, for example, and then have to wait till the next week for the limit to be lifted.

 Alternative ways to reach out to your leads

 Although there are no more solutions to the weekly invitation limit, Linked Helper provides a number of other ways to reach out to your leads.

 Send free messages to group members

 Since LinkedIn restricts its users from sending invitations, it could be a good workaround to substitute the invites with messages to group members.
 Unfortunately, in regular LinkedIn, there are no filters to collect only those who meet your criteria.
 However, that's not an issue if you have a Sales Navigator subscription since it offers a "Group" filter on top of which you can use all the other available filters: